OlaideGrace/DSA-Documentation/README.md

   - For Data cleaning
     1. Data Manipulation
     2. Data Munching

 - SQL Server (For Querying and Analysis)
 - Power BI (For creating a report)
 - MS Power Point (For Presentation)

+- ### Data Cleaning and Preparation

+- In the intial  phase of the Data cleaning
+- 1. Data loading and Inspection
+  2. Handling missing variables
+  3. Data cleaning and formatting